Mint-It/mintit/README.md

 - Define all characteristics of the collection : name, symbol, description, banner, base URI and extension
 - Define the price of the NFT during presale and sale
-- Define the oryalties that will be applied to the collection (ERC2981)
+- Define the royalties that will be applied to the collection (ERC2981)
 - Let the artist specify a precise calendar for every stages of the sale (white, presale, sale, reveal).
-If the artist want to have a presale evey monday in march, and then starts the sale in april, this is possible with Minitit with just one transaction.
+If the artist wants to have a presale every monday in march, and then starts the sale in april, this is possible with MinitIt with just one transaction.

 Also, MintIt provides a great interface for users to easily find all the collections using different filters.
-Accessing the Collection in the whitelist stage, or in the sale stage, can be done in one click.
+Finding the collections in the whitelist stage, or in the sale stage, can be done in one click.

 MintIt is completely free to use for artists and collectors.
 The platform just take a 4% commission on every mint.